zachshallbetter/-Run/README.md

 # `!Run`:
+Step right up to the quirky universe of `!Run`, where we tackle the so-called "project management" with a wink and a nudge.
+Picture this: it's like orchestrating a cat parade, but everyone's wearing sunglasses. `!Run` transforms the slog of command execution, file wrangling, and configuration juggling into something you might actually chuckle at.
+Imagine getting all your ducks in a line, but each duck is doing its own fabulous dance.

+`!Run` sprouted from our collective noggin with a simple whisper, “Why not make our day-to-day a smidge less tedious?”
+Consider it our ode to simplicity, wrapping up the bedlam of commands, files, and settings into one tidy, manageable script.
+Because, when the sun sets, we're all chasing that sleek, uncluttered existence.

-`!Run` is our way of rethinking how project management should be done.
-It's built on the idea that there's a better way to handle commands, organize files, and manage configurations, all from one place.
-With `!Run`, we're putting everything into a single script because we believe in keeping things simple and centralized.
+`!Run` flips the script on traditional project management.
+It's crafted around the belief that there's a slicker method to command wrangling, file sorting, and setting adjustments, all under one roof.
+With `!Run`, we're funneling everything into a singular script, championing the art of keeping it straightforward and unified.

 `project.json`, `ts.config`, and similar configuration files are integral to defining settings, dependencies, compiler options, and other project-specific information.
 These files automate and simplify the setup, development, and deployment processes, making them essential for modern software projects.
 We want them, preferably in their best form.
 Changing the way we handle them would be an enormous pain in the ass.